-Michail Antonio: West Ham winger set to miss England duty with injury
+Michail Antonio: West Ham winger to miss England duty with hamstring injury

 - From the section Football

-West Ham winger Michail Antonio is likely to be withdrawn from the England squad because of a hamstring injury, says Hammers manager Slaven Bilic.
+West Ham winger Michail Antonio has withdrawn from the England squad because of a hamstring injury.

-The 26-year-old reported the injury after Saturday's 3-2 Premier League defeat by Leicester City, having played the full 90 minutes at London Stadium.
+The uncapped 26-year-old reported the injury after Saturday's 3-2 Premier League defeat by Leicester City.

-"It looks like Michail won't be able to go with the England squad," said Bilic.

-"He felt something.
-He played the whole game but the medical team have told me now.
-He didn't limp off, though, so we will see."
+Antonio was able to complete the 90 minutes at London Stadium, but West Ham manager Slaven Bilic indicated afterwards that he was a doubt.

-Antonio was set to make his international debut this month, and his absence would further weaken the attacking options of England boss Gareth Southgate.
+Antonio's absence further weakens the attacking options of England boss Gareth Southgate.

 Forwards Harry Kane, Daniel Sturridge, Danny Welbeck and Wayne Rooney are all out through injury, while Theo Walcott was left out of the squad.